-Then from the Excel ribbon, select the Insert tab and navigate to the Charts section of the ribbon.
+Then, from the Excel ribbon, select the Insert tab and navigate to the Charts section.

 Right-click the blank white chart and click Select Data to bring up Excel's Select Data Source window.

-On the left side of Excel's Data Source window you will see a table named Legend Entries (Series).
+On the left side of Excel's Data Source window, you will see a table named Legend Entries (Series).
 Click on the Add button to bring up the Edit Series window.
-Here you add the dates that will make your timeline.
+Here you'll add the dates that will make your timeline.

 Now, both Series X and Series Y values should be populated as in the image below.